Grinding Wheels: Resolving Common Abrasive Tool Issues Skip to content

 • Upkeep and maintenance: Schedule routine wheel maintenance.
 Once any glazing has been removed, the wheel should be sharpened using a diamond dresser.

-• Frequent wheel inspection: Examining wheels on a regular basis might help identify chatter, cracks, or breakage.
+• Frequent wheel inspection: Examining wheels regularly might help identify chatter, cracks, or breakage.

 • Wheel alignment: Before using the angle grinder, make sure the wheel is correctly placed or aligned.
 After mounting the wheel alone, carefully balanced it.
 After using the wheel, run it without coolant to remove any remaining liquid.